satisfice/jq_cookbook/README.md

 For Windows, clone the repo and set the PATH environment variable to point to it.

-That way you can run the JJQ batch file from the command-line, wherever you happen to be.
+JJQ is a Python program to conveniently serve these scripts and get help.
+I've included an EXE version.
+That way you can run the JJQ exe from the command-line, wherever you happen to be.

 ## Usage